danielderrick/prost_RNAseq_reprocessing/README.md

 # prostate_line_panel_RNAseq

 This directory contains the scripts and intermediate files used to reprocess RNAseq data from a panel of 20 prostate cell lines

 ## Contents

+* counts/: gene expression matrices; fpkm and log2(fpkm)

+* reports/: summary report pdf and fastQC reports

+* plots/: pdf copies of plots in reports/

 * scripts/01_align_counts/: scripts used to align the FASTQ files to the Gencode V24 transcriptome using the Kallisto pseudo-alignment software.
 These scripts are to be run on Exacloud.
 Submit.txt is the master file to generate and submit slurm batch jobs.

 * scripts/02_summarize_counts/: R scripts used to import the Kallisto abundance estimates, normalize samples for library size differences, summarize transcripts to the gene-level, and add gene symbol annotation.

 * data/: the Kallisto .h5 abundance estimates

-* output/: gene-level summaries, log2-transformed gene-level summaries, and summary report